Quick answer

 The universal rules (all injectables)

-- No alcohol — vasodilator, worsens bruising for 24 hours pre/post.
+- No alcohol — vasodilator, worsens bruising for 24 hours before and after.

-- No NSAIDs (ibuprofen, aspirin, naproxen) — 24 hours pre/post.
+- No NSAIDs (ibuprofen, aspirin, naproxen, fish oil, vitamin E, ginkgo) — 24 hours pre and post.
 Tylenol is fine.

-- No strenuous exercise for 24 hours — elevated blood pressure worsens bruising.
+- No strenuous exercise for 24 hours — elevated blood pressure worsens bruising and can shift product.

-- No saunas, hot yoga, hot tubs for 48 hours.
+- No saunas, hot yoga, hot tubs, or steam rooms for 48 hours.

 - No pressure or massage on treated areas for 2 weeks.

-- No additional facial procedures (peels, laser, HydraFacial) for 2 weeks.
+- No additional facial procedures (peels, laser, DiamondGlow, HydraFacial) for 2 weeks.

 Filler-specific rules

-- Sleep on back with head elevated for 72 hours (lips, under-eyes especially)
+- Sleep on your back with your head elevated for 72 hours — especially important for lip and under-eye filler.

-- No pressing or touching treated area for 2 weeks
+- No pressing, rubbing, or touching treated areas for 2 weeks.

 Microneedling-specific rules

-- No retinoids, AHAs, or BHAs for 5 days post-treatment
+- No retinoids, AHAs, BHAs, vitamin C serums, or anything active for 5 days post-treatment.

-- No sun exposure for 2 weeks (use SPF 50 minimum)
+- No sun exposure for 2 weeks — SPF 50 mineral-based minimum, reapplied every two hours outdoors.

 When to actually call your injector

-Do NOT call for: mild bruising (normal), swelling up to day 3 (normal), minor lumps in filler (resolve by day 14), asymmetry at day 3 (judge at day 14).
-Read our prep guide.
+Do NOT call for: mild bruising (normal), swelling up to day 3 (normal), small lumps in fresh filler (usually resolve by day 14), asymmetry at day 3 (judge at day 14), or the result looking "too big" at day 3 (swelling, judge at day 14).
+If you're a Bravo MedSpa client and something genuinely worries you, reach out — we'd rather hear from you unnecessarily than have you worry in silence.

 About the author